RR Donnelley: The Four American Books Campaign

-When Kittredge approached William Addison Dwiggins about illustrating a book for the project, Dwiggins, who was a well-established designer of magazine and newspaper advertisements, replied that he welcomed the chance to "do something besides waste-basket stuff" which would be "promptly thrown away".
+Kittredge approached William Addison Dwiggins, who was a well-established designer of magazine and newspaper advertisements.
 After he turned down several suggestions, Dwiggins agreed to illustrate the Tales of Edgar Allan Poe.
 The Press considered his fee of $2,000 low for an illustrator of his commercial power.
 Edward A. Wilson illustrated Richard Henry Dana's mid-19th century sea-adventure Two Years Before the Mast and Rudolph Ruzicka Henry David Thoreau's Walden.